 The 32nd edition of Chemspec Europe will take place at the Munich Trade Fair Centre, one of the largest and most popular event venues in Europe, noted for its generous layout.

-Chemspec Europe will occupy halls A5 and A6, prime exhibition halls at ground level.
-Visitors will have access via Entrance East of the Munich Trade Fair Centre leading straight into the Chemspec Europe exhibition halls.
+Chemspec Europe will occupy halls A5 and A6 of the Munich Trade Fair Centre.
+Visitors can reach the halls via the East Entrance.
 Ample parking for both exhibitors and visitors is available nearby.

 The Munich Trade Fair Centre is well connected to the city centre as well as Munich International Airport, which offers direct flights to all major European cities and many overseas destinations.